-At Jefferies, we have an expert team of road traffic accident lawyers who will be able to help you with your claim.
-Medical reports will be written following a detailed medical examination which we will organise.
-These reports will be used to help you make your successful claim with us.
+At Jefferies, we have an expert team of road traffic accident lawyers who will be able to help you with your whiplash personal injury claim.
+We will organise a medical examination for you after which a detailed medical report will be written.
+This report will then be used to help you make your successful claim with us.

 Luckily, a lot of whiplash injuries are minor but long-term, severe damage can occur.
 In both situations, you could be entitled to compensation if your accident was as a result of a third party.